-On March 31, 2018, the Company had a working capital deficiency of \$1,941,116 (\$1,330,534 as at December 31, 2017).
-It had \$619,218 in cash and cash equivalents (\$1,214,400 as at December 31, 2017).
+On September 30, 2018, the Company had a working capital deficiency of \$2,286,716 (\$1,330,534 as at December 31, 2017).
+It had \$56,297 in cash and cash equivalents (\$1,214,400 as at December 31, 2017).
 The increase in the working capital deficit is primarily attributable to the Company's operating expenditures for the period.
 The current working capital deficit is, in large part, still attributable to provisions resulting from a CRA audit.
 The Company has incurred approximately \$13 million of expenditures which were passed through to subscribers of "flow-through shares" as eligible expenditures for their purposes under flow-through agreements for the calendar years 2010 through 2013.
-The CRA recently conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers, such adjustment aggregating approximately \$6,700,000, and assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
+The CRA recently conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers, such adjustment aggregating approximately \$6,700,000, and, in late 2015, assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
 The Company made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest and an amount of \$3,837,217 was set up for the estimated subscriber indemnification costs.
 The Company has reviewed CRA's assessments and disagrees with certain positions taken by CRA.
 The Company has filed formal objections to dispute these assessments.
 (See "Commitments and Contingencies" section of this MD&A).
 As of the date of this MD&A, CRA has not, to the knowledge of the Company, issued reassessments to any subscribers.
 Certain statutory reassessment time limits have, in the Company's opinion, passed for a substantial portion of these disallowed expenditures.
-As a result, the provision for the estimated subscriber indemnification costs was reduced to \$1,294,270 in 2017.
+As a result, the provision for the estimated subscriber indemnification costs was reduced to \$1,294,270 in 2017 and further reduced to \$767,443 in the third guarter of 2018.